 Making Friends with Locals

-If you are traveling during the week between Christmas and New Years, please be aware that many places will be closed, such as art galleries and some activities might not be available during this time.
+If you are traveling during one of the public holiday or during the week between Christmas and New Years, please be aware that many places will be closed, such as art galleries and some activities might not be available during this time. activities if possible.

 January 1 & 2 March 30 May 1

 There is a useful application for offline maps https://maps.me.
 You are download to your phone

 for use in Cuba.